forrestcoward/2DGamePractice/README.md

 6. After building and attempting to run the 'SDL_Samples' project, Visual Studio will complain about missing libraries.
 Copy the .dll files from ``/lib/x86`` to the output directory to fix this.

+7. Having trouble?
+You can also see [setup SDL in Visual Studio 2015](http://headerphile.com/sdl2/sdl2-part-0-setting-up-visual-studio-for-sdl2/)